 SEC.
 5.10.
 Connection to Wastewater.
 The connection of the building wastewater into the District infrastructure shall be made in strict accordance with the standard District specifications and at the applicant’s expense.
 The invert of the building infrastructure at the point of connection shall be at a higher elevation than the invert of the District infrastructure.
 A smooth neat joint shall be made and the connection made secure and watertight.
 The connection to the District infrastructure shall be made in accordance with the rules, regulations and ordinances of the District.
-Any work on District infrastructures and any work on laterals done within a public right of way shall be performed by a duly licensed plumber or contractor under the inspection of the District.
+Any work on District infrastructures and any work on laterals done within a public right of way shall be performed by a duly licensed plumber or contractor under the inspection of the District, or authorized representative.
 Any damage to the District infrastructure shall be repaired at the cost of the applicant to the satisfaction of the District.

 SEC.
 5.11.
 Protection of Excavation.
-All excavations for side lateral installation shall be adequately guarded by the applicant with barricades or lights so as to protect the public from hazard.
-Streets, sidewalks, parkways and other property disturbed in the course of the work shall be restored in a manner satisfactory to the District or any other person having jurisdiction.
+All excavations for side lateral installation shall be adequately guarded by the applicant with barricades and lights so as to protect the public from hazard.
+Streets, sidewalks, parkways and other property disturbed in the course of the work shall be restored in a manner satisfactory to the District or any other agency having jurisdiction.

 SEC.
 5.12.
 Maintenance of Lateral Infrastructure.
 Lateral infrastructure shall be maintained by the applicant of the property served thereby.
 The owner shall be responsible for clearing the entire lateral infrastructure.
-The District will perform all other lateral maintenance within the public right of way.
+The District will perform all other lateral maintenance beyond the required property cleanout and within the public right of way.

 SEC.
 5.13.
 Testing.
 All building lateral infrastructure shall be tested in strict accordance with rules, regulations and ordinances of the District.

-CHAPTER 6 – SUBDIVISION WASTEWATER INFRASTRUCTURE CONSTRUCTION

-[Chapter Content to be Determined When Needed]

 CHAPTER 6 – USE OF WASTEWATER INFRASTRUCTURE

 SEC.
 6.01.
 Prohibitions on Discharges.
-No user shall introduce or cause to be introduced into the Publicly Owned Treatment Works (POTW) any pollutant or wastewater which causes pass through or interference.
-This general prohibition applies to all users of the POTW whether or not they are subject to Categorical Pretreatment Standards or any other National, State, or local Pretreatment Standards or Requirements.
-No user shall introduce any pollutant or wastewater which would violate the District’s State or Federal Wastewater National Pollutant Discharge Elimination System (NPDES) Discharge Permit.
+No wastewater discharge into the District’s infrastructure shall introduce or cause to be introduced into the District POTW any pollutant or wastewater which causes pass through or interference.
+This general prohibition applies to all wastewater users of the District POTW whether or not the wastewater user is subject to Categorical Pretreatment Standards or any other National, State, or local Pretreatment Standards or Requirements.
+No wastewater user shall introduce any pollutant or wastewater which would violate the District’s RWQCB, NPDES Permit or any other Federal or State Permit or requirement..

-No person shall introduce or cause to be introduced into the POTW the following pollutants, substances, or wastewater containing:
+No person shall introduce or cause to be introduced into the District’s POTW any pollutants, substances, or wastewater identified in District Ordinance 2021-2 Commercial and Industrial Wastewater Regulations.

-Pollutants which cause a fire or explosion hazard in the POTW, including, but not limited to, waste streams with a closed-cup flashpoint of less than 140 degrees F (60 degrees C).

-Solid or viscous pollutants in amounts which will cause obstruction to the flow in the POTW resulting in interference or injury to the treatment works;

-Pollutants which cause a danger to life or safety of personnel;

-Pollutants which cause a strong offensive odor or prevention of the effective maintenance or operation of the treatment works;

-Pollutants which cause air pollution by the release of toxic or malodorous gases or malodorous gas-producing substances;

-Pollutants, including oxygen-demanding pollutants (BOD, TSS, etc.) released in a discharge at a flow rate and/or pollutant concentration which, either singly or by interaction with other pollutants, will cause Interference with the POTW;

-Pollutants which cause the District’s effluent or any other product of the treatment process, residues, sludge, or scums, to be unsuitable for reclamation, disposal, reuse or treatment process;